wSedlacek/eslint-config-intense/README.md

 there (prettier) for code formatting so I would encourage you to use those and enable format on save before you consider overriding the eslint configurations with code formatting rules.

+#### Type Checking

+Writing JavaScript without Type Checking is like playing web dev on hardcore mode.
+It is so easy to shot yourself, or your friend, in the foot.
+We have many great tools now that luckily make our lives much easier.
+Chief among them is TypeScript.
+While ESLint can enforce many type rules, TypeScript does a far better job so any rules that overlap with options or checking already done in TypeScript are intentionally disabled much like code formatting rules and I would encourage you to explore your `tsconfig.json` options before looking to enable any of those rules.

 ## Usage